inaka/cowboy-trails/README.md

 cowboy_router:compile(Routes),
 ```

-Trails is also fully compatible with `cowboy` routes, so you can pass the same
+Trails is fully compatible with `cowboy` routes, so you can pass the same
-routes in order to be processed by trails:
+routes in order to be processed by Trails:

 ```erlang
 trails:compile(Routes),
 ```

-So far it seems like there is not any difference, right?
-But the most common case
+So far it seems like there's no difference, right?
+But most of the time,
-with `cowboy` is that you usually work with a single host, even though you're
+with `cowboy`, you usually work with only a single host, but you're
 required to keep defining the host parameter within the routes (`[{'_', [...]}]`).

-Well, with trails you have another useful function to compile single host routes:
+Well, with Trails you have another useful function to compile single host routes:

 ```erlang
 %% You only define the routes/paths